SCECcode/ucvm_plotting/README.md

 # Description:
 This ucvm_plotting software was originally included in UCVM v19.4.0 which was released in June 2019.
 In 2021, the plotting utilities in UCVM v19.4 were moved into this standalone repository.
-The Python2 has be removed with newer python3 based basemap modules.
+The Python2 version are replaced with python3 based basemap modules.
 Current version of ucvm plotting has been tested agains UCVM v 25.7.

 UCVM_plotting is distributed as open-source scientific software.
 It can be installed compiled and run on most Linux-based computer systems if the system includes software development tools including Python, C, and Fortran compilers, and other software tools.
 The UCVM v19.4.0 source code is distributed using a github repository.
 On Github, users can find the source code, installation directions for Linux, and a wiki that provide examples and the expected results from UCVM.